asciamanna/asciamanna.github.io/_drafts/use-tdd-to-teach-testable-design.md

 The reason I haven't focused on TDD when trying to coach developers on unit testing is that it remains somewhat controversial.
 Developers often protest even trying TDD because it is a dramatic change to how they are currently writing software.
 I thought by avoiding the challenge of convincing developers to get out of their comfort zone and try TDD I would be able to focus on selling why unit testing and testable code is important.
 But here's the rub, in my experience TDD is the best way to teach the skills necessary for writing high quality unit tests and designing testable code.

 ##Use Uncertainty as Leverage
 When coaching developers who haven't mastered writing testable code a drastic change in how they code can put them in a position to be ready to learn new things.
 They are in unknown territory and hopefully open to learn some new techniques.
-Otherwise it is too easy when pressure is on to fall back to what they know (which could possibly be years of experience of writing untestable code).
+Otherwise it is too easy when pressure is on to fall back to what they know (which is most likely years of experience writing untestable code).

 ##Old Habits Result in Untestable Code
 When feeling schedule pressure while trying to learn developers will go back to what is comfortable.
 When trying to unit test under stress it is common to fall back to wrapping untestable code in tests.
-These tests embody all of the "poor unit test" attributes.
+This results in poor unit tests.
 They tend to:

 * Be long
 * Be slow
 	* Accessing the database, the filesystem, third-party APIs, etc.
 * Have complicated and inappropriate inheritance structures
-	* Sometimes mirroring misused inheritance structures in the code.
+	* Sometimes mirroring misused inheritance structures in the code under test.
-	* Note that unit tests should never have an inheritance hierarchy.
+	* Note that unit tests should not have an inheritance hierarchy.
 * Require complicated test setup because the code requires too much system state.
 * Obscure code coverage as a result of the complexity of the code under test.
 * Inappropriately use multiple forms of test doubles (e.g., mocks, fakes, or stubs) without rhyme or reason.

 Most importantly these tests tend to be very difficult to understand.
 They suffer from the same code quality issues the production code suffers from.
-Often developers in this situation come to the correct realization that these tests are hindering them instead of helping them which was the promise.
+Often developers in this situation come to the correct realization that these tests are hindering them instead of helping them.
 They decide that unit testing doesn't work, and now you have lost them.

 ###Tests are not First-Class Citizens
 Organizations who don't value unit testing obviously don't make unit tests a first-class citizen.
 Part of the role of the coach is to show that code without unit tests is incomplete.
 Again, under pressure teams will abandon unit testing when done after developing production code.
 I've heard it time and time again that *__"we ran out of time to write unit tests."__* This statement really bothers me for several reasons.